 Art Institute of Chicago

 The Art Institute of Chicago is a major art museum in the world.
-It is also known for collections from the masters of impressionism and post-impressionism as well as leading artists such as Monet, Van Gogh, Picasso, Renault, Calleport with more than 350 masterpieces.
-Also, the museum has one of the top three surrealism art collections in America.
+It is also known for collections from the masters of impressionism and post-impressionism as well as leading artists such as Monet, Van Gogh, Picasso, Renault, and Calleport with more than 350 masterpieces.
+Also, the museum has one of the top three surrealist art collections in America.